Investigamer/mtg-vectors/README.md

 can be distributed to outside apps when the repository is updated.

 # Python Setup (Poetry)
-We like to use Poetry for managing the project environment, dependencies, etc. It is highly recommended to set up this project using the Poetry method, ESPECIALLY if you plan to contribute to the project.
-It is possible to set up the project without Poetry, but we won't cover that here.
+We use `uv` for managing the project environment, dependencies, etc. If you plan to contribute to the project using `uv` is essential.

-1. Install poetry if you don't have it.
+1. [Install](https://docs.astral.sh/uv/getting-started/installation/) `uv` if you don't have it (for Windows I recommend installing via `scoop`).
+2. Clone the `mtg-vectors` repository somewhere on your system and sync with `uv`.
     ```shell
-    # 1: Install pipx and ensure path.
-    py -m pip install --user pipx
-    py -m pipx ensurepath

-    # 2: Install poetry and check that it works
-    pipx install poetry
-    poetry --version

-    # 3: [Recommended] Configure poetry to create virtual environments in-project.
-    poetry config virtualenvs.in-project true
-    ```
-2. Clone the `mtg-vectors` repository somewhere on your system and install the project environment with Poetry.
-    ```shell
-    # 1: Clone and enter the project.
     git clone https://github.com/Investigamer/mtg-vectors.git
     cd mtg-vectors

-    # 2: Install the poetry environment.
-    poetry install
+    uv sync --extra dev
     ```
 3. The project is now set up.
 You can now run our utility scripts via the CLI:
     ```shell
-    # Enter the virtual environment
+    # List the command groups available
-    poetry shell
+    uv run vectors --help

-    # See the "test" scripts available
+    # List the test commands available
-    vectors test --help
+    uv run vectors test --help

-    # See the "build" scripts available
+    # List the build commands available
-    vectors build --help
+    uv run vectors build --help
     ```

 # Symbol Optimization